 - Quickfever’s List for Windows: Best Essential Windows Apps

 However, if you do all the above steps regularly your Windows 10 will boot as fast as it can, a normal Windows 10 Boot is 30 Seconds.
 Ensure that the “Fast startup” option is turned on.
 To check search “Power Options” > what the power buttons do > under shutdown Settings, tick the “Turn on fast startup” option.
 Also, note that you won’t be able to toggle the fast startup option unless you click on the top button that reads ‘Change settings that are currently unavailable.’

-I am not imposing this on you.
-You do not need to copy all the steps precisely.
+You don’t have to follow each and every step.
+You do not need to follow all the steps precisely.
 Just use common sense, analyze your computer and apply methods according to them in order to make your windows 10 faster.

 - Windows 10 Performance Tweaks